esjex/esjex.github.io/index.md

 ### What I Do

-I work with engineering teams, SaaS products, and technical organizations to build documentation and create content that supports users and grows with products.
+I work with engineering teams and technical organizations to build documentation and create content that supports users and grows with products.
 My focus is on quality, clarity, and creating systems that scale.
 This includes documentation systems, training materials, technical blogs, and UX writing; anything that helps people understand and use technical tools.

 **Core expertise:**